-However, an agent could ask you for this master password.
-In this case, it might be a good idea to not have these password management apps installed on your devices when you are crossing the border.
-You could also store the master password in a secure email service like Mailfence.
+However, an agent could ask you for this master password, just like they could ask to access any app.
+In this case, it might be a good idea not to have these password management apps installed on your devices when crossing the border.
+You could therefore store the master password database (if it is not auto-synced with an online service) in a secure email service like Mailfence.
 In general, always avoid bad password habits.

-As mentioned in our blog on protecting your device while traveling, a simple way to prevent your sensitive data being exposed is not to have any on the device.
-For this reason, some security-conscious travelers use a ‘burner’ phone or laptop.
-An added advantage is that should your device get lost or stolen in transit, it’s much cheaper to replace than a top-of-the-line iPhone or MacBook Pro.
+As mentioned in our blog on protecting your device while travelling, a simple way to prevent your sensitive data is not to have any on the device.

 Encrypt your files on the cloud

 Finally, remember that these individuals are just doing their jobs.
-So being polite, honest, and straightforward is the best way to handle interactions with CBP agents and to avoid potentially sticky situations.
+So being polite, honest, and straightforward is the best way to handle interactions with border agents and to avoid potentially sticky situations.

 – Mailfence Team